rich-context-competition/rich-context-book-2019/08-Rich_Context_Competition-GESIS/08-Rich_Context_Competition-GESIS.md

 pre-processing, classification, linking and term filtering.

 ![image](figures/research-methods-pipeline.png)
-Figure 8.2: Overview of the entity extraction pipeline
+Figure 8.2: Overview of the entity extraction pipeline.

 We envision the task of finding entities in scientific publications as a sequence labeling problem, where each input word is classified as being